kimquy06/cleandata_coursera/README.md

   - y_train.txt, y_test.txt
   - features.txt, activity_labels.txt

  Run the script in R by using this command: source("run_analysis.R").
-Then, the result is tiny_data.csv file
+Then, the result is tiny_data.csv file.